You Should Be So Lucky (TV series)

-You Should Be So Lucky was a BBC children's television programme broadcast in 1986–87.
+You Should Be So Lucky is a BBC children's television programme broadcast from 1986 to 1987.
 It was hosted by Colin Bennett in the character of Vince Purity.

 It was a game show, during which contestants played on a giant snakes and ladders board.
 Points were earned by their team partners through talent tasks (such as singing, or physical games).